 It’s hard to draw a line between what’s a game and what’s isn’t.
-A lot of my work has been interactive and, by some definitions, that makes it game-like enough to qualify.
-A few of my transmedia projects have been games too.
 Apps, street games, virtual worlds, alternate reality games, mobile games, puzzles, interactive theatre, choose-your-own-adventures – they’re all on the blurry edges of what people call a ‘game’ and I like nudging that boundary further and further outwards.

 Besides writing the games themselves, I’ve been brought in as a consultant by companies such as King, advising them on how to improve the narrative side of their work.

-I also co-teach a residential course in Writing for Games for Arvon, and that gives me the chance to broaden people’s minds about what a game can be.
-You don’t need a fancy console.
-You don’t need other players.
-And anywhere can be your playground.
+I’ve also co-taught a residential course in Writing for Games at Arvon a few times (and put together a checklist of tips for newcomers), giving me the chance to broaden people’s minds about what a game can be.